schmidt-daniela/eyetracking_aoi/README.md

-# Image-based Calculation of Rectangular Areas of Interest (AOIs) in Eye Tracking Data
+# Image-based Calculation of Rectangular Areas of Interest (AOIs) in Eye-Tracking Data

 ## Problem